Are Arne Slot's Liverpool Premier League title contenders this season?

 "Slot's Liverpool aren't going to be as exciting as Klopp's - that's impossible.
 But it still might prove to be as successful, if not more successful than last season.
 If Liverpool win more games like this, 2-0, comfortable, then it'll put them in a great position."

-It is at both ends of the pitch, however, that Slot appears to have made improvements, perhaps best illustrated by Diaz's impressive displays on the left-hand side of the attack.
+It is at both ends of the pitch, however, that Slot appears to have made improvements from last season, perhaps best illustrated by Diaz's impressive displays on the lefthand side of the attack.

 The Colombian was not certain to start the season given Cody Gakpo's eye-catching performances for the Netherlands at the Euros, but Slot opted for him despite summer speculation about his future and he has been rewarded for his faith.